-The IOC Medical Code applies to all competitions that are organized under the authority of the UIAA.
-Any person who enters, prepares for or participates in any manner - as athlete, coach, trainer, official, medical or para-medical personnel - in such competitions, is presumed to have agreed to comply with the IOC Medical Code.
+The World Anti-doping Code applies to all competitions that are organized under the authority of the UIAA.
+Any person who enters, prepares for or participates in any manner - as athlete, coach, trainer, official, medical or para-medical personnel - in such competitions, is presumed to have agreed to comply with UIAA Doping Policy & Procedure who are fully in compliant with World Anti-doping Code.

-3.COMPETENT ORGAN WITHIN UIAA
+3. COMPETENT ORGAN WITHIN UIAA